 Working with our diverse communities

-We connect with these, and other groups, both for condition specific pieces of work, for particular engagement activity or by way of regular attendance at their meetings and forums to ensure there is always an open route to provide feedback and to help to ensure that it commissions services that reflect the full scope of local need.
+We connect with these, and other groups, in different ways to make sure there is always an open route to provide feedback and to help to ensure that it provides services that reflect the full scope of local need.

 Read more about our equality, diversity and inclusion policies here.